maxmpz/powerampapi/poweramp_provider_example/readme.md

 Poweramp will do all known folders and providers scan.

 ### Deletion
 Poweramp will issue standard delete call when user tries to delete one or multiple files.
-Either delete the track or throw appropriate "not supported" exception to ignore deletion.
+Either delete the track or throw an appropriate "not supported" exception to ignore deletion.

 ### Provider Crashes

 Android closes client apps "connected" to your Provider if your Provider process crashes.
 That means even minor exception in the Provider may cause complete unexpected Poweramp shutdown.
 To avoid that, wrap your Provider public methods with `try/catch(Throwable)` with the appropriate logging.
-Note that you still need to throw checked exceptions, such as `FileNotFoundException` from `openDocumentThumbnail`.
+Note that you still need to throw specific API-defined checked exceptions, such as `FileNotFoundException` from `openDocumentThumbnail`.